beardoll/mecord-project-vue-2.0-/README.md

       })
       ```

-## How to load the data in the server
+## How to use the data in the server

 1. Save the data in the `root` component, see the method `loadClientDate()` (silly mistake in spelling...)